 "Don't teach my boy poetry," an English mother recently wrote the Provost of Harrow.
 "Don't teach my boy poetry; he is going to stand for parliament."
 Well, perhaps she was right – but if more politicians knew poetry, and more poets knew politics, I am convinced the world would be a little better place to live on this 20th day of February, 1958.

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 899, Folder: "Book and Authors Club Luncheon, Cleveland, Ohio, 20 February 1958".
+Senate Files, Box 899, "Book and Authors Club Luncheon, Cleveland, Ohio, 20 February 1958."
+John F. Kennedy Presidential Library.